 Another cliché that’s evidently true is that the Japanese photograph everything, in their own country too.
 Their hard drives at home must creak with the millions of photo files stuffed into them.
-The bustle triggered by the sight of a large dog being walked was pretty comical, with pedestrians actually stopping to rummage for their phones.
-I guess the tiny shoebox apartments in which most Tokyoites live precludes them from keeping dogs bigger than a pug, so seeing a Great Dane is akin to spotting a rhino in central London.
+The bustle triggered by the sight of a large dog being walked was pretty comical, with pedestrians halting to rummage for their phones.
+I guess the tiny shoebox apartments in which most Tokyoites live precludes them from keeping dogs bigger than a pug, so seeing a Great Dane is akin to spotting a rhino in London.

 Safe city, cool people

 Tokyo has one of the world's lowest crime rates, so you feel safe wherever you are, even in the sleazier parts.
 There’s a pervading sense of discipline, no lager louts or druggies hanging about anywhere.
 The youth are mostly modest and respectful types whose chief preoccupation seems to be their appearance – everyone dresses stylishly, almost too stylishly, with strong Western influences.
-I was saddened to discover, as in every capital I later visited, so many youngsters rocking the same drainpipes-with-arse-exposed look.
+I was saddened to discover though, as in every capital I later visited, so many youngsters rocking the same drainpipes-with-arse-exposed look.

 Another interesting demographical point is that the entire population of Tokyo seems to be 99% Japanese or SE Asian, with only a smattering of caucasians, blacks or hispanics.
-Yet you don’t see that many national flags flying compared with other Western capitals, debatably as if the guilt of its warmongering past has repressed any sense of patriotism.
+Yet you don’t see many national flags flying compared with other Western capitals, possibly as if the guilt of its warmongering past has repressed any sense of patriotism.
 But modern Japan has so much to be proud of – Tokyo the living embodiment of it, the vanguard of technological innovation illuminating a clean and safe urban environment.

 only one shopper spotted the mystery photographer